MHKAANICHE/Hamzawi_Project/README.md

 - **b.
 EMA Cross Logic:**
   - EMA cross entries are allowed on every bar after the first Golden Candle, not just immediately after a Golden Candle.
 If the client wants EMA cross entries only when a Golden Candle is present, this logic should be tightened.
 - **c.
 Trade Management:**
-  - The EA only manages one trade at a time (`inTrade` flag).
-If the client wants multiple simultaneous trades (e.g., grid or scaling), this would need to be expanded.
 - **d.
 Persistent State:**
   - The `goldenCandleAppeared` flag is not persistent across EA restarts or chart reloads.
 If the EA is restarted, it will re-detect the first Golden Candle.
 If true persistence is required, this should be saved to a file or GlobalVariable.
 - **e.
 Market Gaps and Slippage:**